Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 9. Watch Sharks & Stingrays Feed

-Vacations with kids can add up, so if you are curious about inexpensive things to do with kids in Asheville and the surrounding areas, consider taking a day trip to Hendersonville to check out the Aquarium and Shark Lab.
+Vacations with kids can add up.
+If you are curious about inexpensive things to do in Asheville with kids and the surrounding areas, consider taking a day trip to Hendersonville to check out the Aquarium & Shark Lab by Team ECCO.

 This is the first inland aquarium in WNC.
 Children under 2 are free, kids 2-4 are $4.75+, and visitors 5-65 are only $6.75+.